 How long do Committee members and Community Representatives serve?

-Committee members and Community Representatives serve a three year term ending April 15, 2023.
+Committee members and Community Representatives serve a three year term ending in 2023.

 What it means to have a tenancy in good standing:

 A tenancy in good standing means:

 - The tenant has no arrears on their lease with TCHC or, if there are arrears, they have a signed agreement with TCHC to repay the arrears and are in compliance with the agreement.